hypo69/hypotez/docs/gemini/en/doc/src/suppliers/suppliers_list/etzmaleh/_experiments/JUPYTER_header.py.md

 **Parameters**:

 - `supplier_prefix` (str):  The prefix identifying the specific supplier.
-Defaults to "aliexpress."
+Defaults to "aliexpress_com."
 - `locale` (str): The language locale for the supplier.
 Defaults to "en."

 **Returns**: